 While the debate regarding the efficacy of voting decisions by passive funds is in its early stages, our paper addresses a more foundational issue: whether the shares of stocks underlying the ETFs are voted at all.
-To be clear, our evidence does not suggest that ETF sponsors (e.g., BlackRock, State Street, Vanguard) do not vote the underlying shares owned by their ETFs.3 Instead, as a presumably unintended consequence of ETF security design, we show that for the constituents in the ETF basket, shares of the firms' stock that are not held by the ETF sponsor and
+To be clear, our evidence does not suggest that ETF sponsors (e.g., BlackRock, State Street, Vanguard) do not vote the underlying firm shares owned by their ETFs.3 Instead, as a presumably unintended consequence of ETF security design, we show that for a subset of ETF shares, the underlying shares of the firm's stock backing this subset are sidelined from the voting process.
+These shares are not held and voted by the ETF sponsor, but rather they are held by the authorized participant/market maker (hereafter, AP) or arbitrageur for hedging purposes.
+Because the shares are held as part of a hedge, the